coatyio/coaty-website/collections/_pages/nutshell.md

 * **Beyond messaging**: object-centric interaction replaces message-centric programming.
-* **Efficient and easy programmability**: use Reactive Programming for handling asynchrounous event streams in a declarative way.
+* **Efficient and easy programmability**: use Reactive Programming for handling asynchronous event streams in a declarative way.
 * **Two-way communication patterns and many-to-many communication flows**: realized on top of classic pub-sub communication to enable sophisticated features such as live queries or context-filtered remote operation calls with